Madison House (Kincardine, Ontario)

 The Madison House (or Madison's House) is a mansion located in Kincardine, Ontario.
-It has been named as one of Canada's most haunted places.

 The house, at 343 Durham Market Square, is Second Empire with elements of Italianate style, and was listed as a historic place in 1985 by the Kincardine government.

 History

-The house is one of the oldest standing buildings in Kincardine, ON (after Paddy Walker House).
+The house is one of the oldest standing buildings in Kincardine (after Paddy Walker House).
 It was built in the 1870s by Thomas C. Rooklidge, and was bought in 1886 by John Gentles, a liveryman and horse dealer.

-Building Features
+Features

 Built in 1877, the mansion is 9250 sq.ft. and three stories tall.
-The Madison House was originally constructed as a single family home but has been used for retail shops, restaurants, offices and even a funeral home.
+The Madison House was originally constructed as a single family home but has been used for retail shops, restaurants, offices and a funeral home.

 Today, the main floor consists of commercial space and the upper levels includes a 2 storey, 3 bedroom apartment and two 2 bedroom apartments.